byteVortex0/Dooit/README.md

 # 📝 Dooit - Task Management App

 Dooit is a simple and clean Flutter app that helps you manage your daily tasks efficiently.
 Add, edit, complete, and delete tasks with ease.
-Built with clean architecture principles and open for everyone to explore and contribute.
+Built with clean code and open for everyone to explore and contribute.

 ![Screenshot](screenshots/main_screen.png)